Morse resolutions of powers of square-free monomial ideals of projective dimension one: Setup

 \begin{theorem}[{\cite[Theorem 27]{FH}}] Let $I$ be a square-free monomial ideal in a polynomial ring $S$.
 Then the following statements are equivalent. \begin{enumerate} \item $\pd_S(I) \leq 1$; \item $\F(I)^c$ is a quasi-forest; \item The Alexander dual of the Stanley-Reisner complex of $I$ is a quasi-forest; \item $S/I$ has a minimal free resolution supported on a graph, which is a tree. \end{enumerate} \end{theorem}

 This theorem will be used to associate a graph in part (4) to a monomial ideal of projective dimension one in part (1) and its associated complex in part (2).
 Part (3) is included to show connections to the broader field, including the theory of Stanley-Reisner.
-The graph in part~(4) of \cref{t:FH} is constructed based on an ordering of facets of the quasi-forest $\F(I)^c$ in part~(2), or equivalently an ordering of the minimal monomial generating set of $I$. \cref{construct} is a procedure whose output is the ordered monomial generating set $m_1,\ldots,m_q$ for $I$, which we will use throughout the paper to build a cellular resolution for $I^r$. \cref{construct} also gives the definition of the {\bf joint function} $\tau$ which will be used heavily in the rest of the paper.
+The graph in part~(4) of \cref{t:FH} is constructed based on an ordering of facets of the quasi-forest $\F(I)^c$ in part~(2), or equivalently an ordering of the minimal monomial generating set of $I$.
+In fact, as seen in \cref{construct} the minimal generators of $I$ are obtained from the product of the variables that are in the complement of the facets.
+Since the ordering of facets in a quasi-tree requires that every facet introduces a new variable, it follows that the number of generators of $I$ is less or equal than $n$, see also \cref{x}.
+Furthermore, \cref{construct} is a procedure whose output is the ordered monomial generating set $m_1,\ldots,m_q$ for $I$, which we will use throughout the paper to build a cellular resolution for $I^r$. \cref{construct} also gives the definition of the {\bf joint function} $\tau$ which will be used heavily in the rest of the paper.

 \begin{construction}[{\bf An order on the generators of $I$}] Let $I$ be a square-free monomial ideal with $\pd_S(I)\le 1$. \begin{enumerate} \item Order the facets of $\Delta=\F(I)^c$ as $F_1, F_2, \dots, F_q$ such that $F_i$ is a leaf of $\Delta_i=\langle F_1, \dots, F_i\rangle$. \item Start with the one vertex tree $T_1=(V_1, E_1)$ where $V_1=\{v_1\}$ and $E_1=\varnothing$. \item If $i=1$, set $\tau(1)=1$.
-For $i=2,\dots, q$ do the following: \begin{enumerate}[$\bullet$] \item Pick $u < i$ such that $F_u$ is a joint of $F_i$ in $\Delta_i$. {\bf Set $\tau(i)=u$}; \item Set $V_i=V_{i-1}\cup \{v_i\}$; \item Set $E_i=E_{i-1}\cup \{ (v_i, v_u)\}$. \end{enumerate} \item The result is a tree $T=(T_q, E_q)$ with $q$ vertices.
+For $i=2,\dots, q$ do the following: \begin{enumerate}[$\bullet$] \item Pick $u < i$ such that $F_u$ is a joint of $F_i$ in $\Delta_i$. {\bf Set $\tau(i)=u$}; \item Set $V_i=V_{i-1}\cup \{v_i\}$; \item Set $E_i=E_{i-1}\cup \{ (v_i, v_u)\}$. \end{enumerate} \item The result is a tree $T=(V_q, E_q)$ with $q$ vertices.
 We label the vertex $v_i$ of $T$ with the monomial

 \end{enumerate} The monomials $m_1,\ldots,m_q$ form a minimal generating set of $I$, ordered as in Step~(1) above. \end{construction}